 With the exception of the article quoted from above, I have written the other items both as illustrations of how an Owners Committee could communicate with owners and tenants and because they are real issues that have been raised at various times.

 If owners and residents choose to read and engage in dialogue, these papers can grow, be changed because of better ideas or removed through lack of interest. it's up to you.>

 About half of the residents of 34 Union Street are "owners", the other half are the occupiers of apartments owned by people living elsewhere, even overseas in a couple of cases.
 If the people who live here are content, it should follow that the absent owners are also content.

-All errors and wrong ideas are mine.
+In my opinion there is almost no dialogue between MIA, the Owners Committee, the owners and residents.
+All errors and wrong ideas on this page are mine.
 Tony Blackmore 401.